mjortberg521/SetGame/README.md

 # SetGame
 A Python program to find sets in the card game "Set" based off an image

 The result of src2.py when used with gameimg8.jpeg is shown in the image below.
 This program is used when the cards are spaced out.
+It detects contours with areas>1000 and edges=4 to recognize cards.

 ![set_game_results](https://user-images.githubusercontent.com/12382926/30002606-180c4afe-9073-11e7-9dda-0b60acbc6c08.jpg)